odygrd/quill/README.md

 2) Need to specify the type we are logging for each call to the logger.
 3) To log any user defined type or a something like ```std::vector``` via `NanoLog` you would first have to convert it to a string in the hot path.
 Instead, Quill copies the object and covertion to string is performed by the backend thread.

-`Quill` Quill backend is not as high throughput as `NanoLog` as it doesn't log binary.
-In terms of latency it is almost as fast as `Nanolog`.
-It is much more feature rich with custom formatting, several logger objects, human readable log files and a superior format API that also supports user-defined types.
+`Quill` backend is not as high throughput as `NanoLog` as it doesn't log binary.
+In terms of latency it is almost as fast as `Nanolog`. `Quill` is much more feature rich offering custom formatting, several logger objects, human readable log files and a superior format API that also supports user-defined types.

 ## Supported Platforms And Compilers
 Quill requires a C++14 compiler.
 Minimum required versions of supported compilers are shown in the below table.